Eschatologue/CM_wiki/docs/class/warlock/index.md

 When you gain certain Warlock levels, you gain more invocations of your choice, as shown in the Invocations column of the Warlock table.

-You can’t pick the same invocation more than once unless an invocation’s description says otherwise.
+You can't pick the same invocation more than once unless an invocation's description says otherwise.

 ## Pact Magic – Level 1

 Through occult ceremony, you have formed a pact with a mysterious entity to gain magical powers.
 The entity is a voice in the shadows—its identity unclear—but its boon to you is concrete: the ability to cast spells.
-See the Player’s Handbook for rules on spellcasting.
+See the Player's Handbook for rules on spellcasting.
 The information below details how you use those rules as a Warlock.

 ### Cantrips